olahallvall/FlowDance/README.md

     - **Client Library**: The prima ballerina, guiding services in their graceful movements.
     - **Back-End Service**: A symphony of RabbitMQ and Microsoft Azure Durable Functions.
         - **Azure Durable Functions**: The conductor, orchestrating communication between services when compensating transaction has to be executed.
-        - **RabbitMQ**: Stores the eventdata from each CompensationScope in a call chain.
+        - **RabbitMQ**: Stores the eventdata from each CompensationSpan in a call chain.

 Remember, FlowDance isn't just about dancing—it's about orchestrating microservices with grace when compensating transaction has to be executed! 🕺💃